SatyabtataNayak/SatyabtataNayak/README.md

-- 👋 Hi, I’m @SatyabtataNayak
+- 👋 Hi, I’m SatyabtataNayak
 - 👀 I’m interested in developing codes
 - 🌱 I’m currently learning in B-tech in Computer engineering whit RAMRAO ADIK INSTITUTE OF TECHNOLOGY
 - 💞️ I’m looking to collaborate with google